cosmos/governance/submitting.md

-# Submitting a Community-Spend Proposal
+# Submitting a Parameter-Change Proposal
 ## WARNING: This process is in active development and has not been thoroughly tested.
 Consider discussing this process with the [Cosmos governance working group (GWG)](https://t.me/hubgov) before using it to submit a proposal.

 If you have a final draft of your proposal ready to submit, you may want to push your proposal live on the testnet first.
-These are the three primary steps to getting your community-spend proposal live on-chain.
+These are the three primary steps to getting your parameter-change proposal live on-chain.

 1. **Optional** [Hosting supplementary materials](#hosting-supplementary-materials) for your parameter-change proposal with IPFS (InterPlanetary File System)
 2. [Formatting the governance proposal](#formatting-the-governance-proposal) that will be on-chain